Rcharitra1/temporary-ez/docs/Managing Administration/Message Templates/Add Message Templates.md

 ---
-id: Adding Message Templates
+id: Add Message Templates
 sidebar_position: 1
 ---
-# Adding Message Templates
+# Add Message Templates

 ### What is a message template?
 :::info